Terrible twos aren’t just for toddlers.

 Mouthing or play biting is natural for puppies and young dogs who are exploring their world mouth-first.
 After 6 months of age, they’ll start to use their nose and eyes more.
 If mouthing persists, it’s being reinforced in some way.

 Tip #1: Don’t reward mouthing!
-Otherwise your dog will think this is ok behavior because they get your love.
+Otherwise your dog will think this is ok behavior because they get your love or attention.
 Refrain from petting or treating your dog when it play bites you.
 It’s best to remove your attention all together — stop eye contact and touch, and don’t say anything (even hearing your voice can be rewarding).
 Just end the game and walk away.

 Tip #2: If your dog mouths you or someone else, redirect them to an appropriate chew toy or try to calm them down by asking them to sit or lie down.
 Or, maybe even give them a time out, placing them behind a closed door or baby gate.
 Walk away for 30 seconds or enough time to calm down.
 Reward them by letting them return to their previous activity.